stengosaurus/dot_net_course/Week5_web_app_razor/HowTo.md

 10. If you get a security warning in the browser, run: dotnet dev-certs https --trust
 // Trust ASP.NET Core HTTPS Development Certificate

+OPTIONAL steps:

+1. Create a second page:
+    touch Movies.cshtml && Movies.cshtml.cs
+    // Add the following code

+2. Add a Nav Link to connect to this new page edit the _Layout.cshtml file to include an a tag linking to this page